 The HealthPatch MD, for instance, is a small strip attached to patients and operated via a small remote.
 From there, it tracks heart and respiratory rate, skin temperature and much more.
 Although it requires a small amount of extra wiring, it’s a positive indicator of where we’re headed.

-In terms of healthcare waste, monitors can provide a world of possibility.
-Just imagine an app that could tell you when certain hospital waste facilities needed emptied.
-The real time nature of phones could turn a rigorously scheduled routine into something even more tightly constructed.
+In terms of healthcare waste, monitoring equipment can provide a world of possibility.
+Just imagine an app that could tell you when certain hospital waste facilities needed emptying.
+The real-time nature of phones could turn a rigorously scheduled routine into something even more tightly constructed.

-Wearables could even allow the waste professional on the go to check their personal hygiene, making them safe from any cleanliness disasters.
+Wearables could even allow the waste professional on the go to check their personal hygiene, keeping them safe from any cleanliness disasters whilst carrying out their responsibilities.